searayeah/bert-russian-sentiment-emotion/README.md

 ## Metrics and fine-tuned models

-The fine-tuned models for each model-dataset combination, which are automatically downloaded when `task="eval"`, and corresponding **metrics** are located in my [Hugging Face profile](https://huggingface.co/seara).
+The fine-tuned models for each model-dataset combination and corresponding **metrics** are located in my [Hugging Face profile](https://huggingface.co/seara).

 Example usage: